laraxot/module_lang_fila4/docs/translation_management_packages.md

   ```
   Access UI at `your-app.com/translations`.

-## Recommendation for `saluteora`
+## Recommendation for `<nome progetto>`
-Given the healthcare context of `saluteora` where precision in translations is critical, I recommend a combination approach:
+Given the healthcare context of `<nome progetto>` where precision in translations is critical, I recommend a combination approach:

 - **Primary**: Use **Spatie Laravel Translation Loader** for database-driven translations.
 This allows for a custom UI tailored to healthcare-specific needs, ensuring sensitive terms are translated accurately.
 - **Secondary**: Implement **Mcamara Laravel Localization** for route translations and URL management, maintaining SEO benefits with language-specific URLs.